-This advice holds true for small business people as well.
+This advice holds true for small business people, as well.
 Thousands of laptops are stolen from traveling business people each year.
 Thieves love laptops, and many try to lift them from unsuspecting travelers.

-Thieves look for flustered travelers who are struggling with too much luggage; they look for distracted travelers who place their laptop bags on the floor next to them as they scan train, plane and bus schedules from a pamphlet or the electronic board; and they look for travelers who are preoccupied with their children.
+Thieves look for flustered travelers who are struggling with too much luggage; they look for distracted travelers who place their laptop bags on the floor next to them as they scan train, plane, and bus schedules from a pamphlet or the electronic board; and they look for travelers who are preoccupied with their children.

-While traveling on a train don’t fall asleep with your laptop out and exposed as a thief can easily take it and get off at the next stop.
+While traveling on a train, don’t fall asleep with your laptop out and exposed, as a thief can easily take it and get off at the next stop.
 Don’t place it on the seat next to you unless the laptop is in its bag and you wrap the bag’s strap around your arm.
 Don’t place your laptop on the overhead rack.
 Not only might it be stolen, but it might also get damaged if bounced around.